tranSMART-Foundation/transmart/transmart-data/README.md

 * running the Solr cores for Faceted Search and the Sample Explorer;
 * generating configuration files for tranSMART.

-The current schema is the one necessary to support the [`master` branch][master] of transmart (release 16.3) for Oracle and Postgres
+The current schema is the one necessary to support the [`master` branch][master] of transmart and i2b2/tranSMART (release 16.4) for Oracle and Postgres

-Database update scripts are included to migrate the schema from version 1.2.4 to 16.2 to 16.2 to 16.3 for postgres and oracle.
+Database update scripts are included to migrate the schema from version 1.2.4 to 16.2 to 16.2 to 16.3 to 16.4 for postgres and oracle.

 A script is available that can compare dumps from two databases, intended for an installed copy to be compared to the latest